 Alectryomancy is an ancient divinatory for that utilized a cock.
 When practicing this divination a circle which was divided into as many parts as there were in the alphabet was drawn in a closed place.
 Then a wheat-corn was placed in each section beginning with the first letter, or A.

 Whoever placed the corn must recite a certain incantation while doing it.
 The time for this divination is when the sun or moon is in Aries or Leo.

 The cock must be young and white.
 When his claws are cut off he is forced to swallow both of them together with a small roll of parchment made of lambskin upon which have been previously written words.

 Now the diviner holding the cock must repeat a certain incantation or conjuration.
 Next, when putting the cock with the circle, he must recite two verses of the Psalms, which are exactly the midmost of the seventy-two verses in the entry on Onimancy, and it should be noted on the authority of an ancient Rabbi that there is not anything within these seventy-two verses which is not of some use within Kabbalism

-The cock, being in the circle, is observed to see from which of the letters he peck the grains, and upon these others must be quickly placed because frequently some words often contain the same letter two or three times.
+The cock, being in the circle, is observed to see from which of the letters he peck the grains.
+Upon these others must be quickly placed because frequently some words often contain the same letter two or three times.
 The letters should be written down and assembled, for they will infallibly reveal the name of the person concerning whom the inquiry was made.

 This form of divination resembles the use of a planchette or ouija board.

-Another form of Alectromacy is sometimes practiced when a cock crows or is heard crowing.
+Another form of alectriomancy is sometimes practiced when a cock crows or is heard crowing.